goran-mahovlic/had2019-playground/projects/bootloader/README.md

 bits so it's reversible and protects from accidental overwrite with "fujprog", "esp32ecp5" and
-DFU bootloader itself. "fujprog" will early segfault, "esp32ecp5" will stop early at first block verify, bootloader will upload data without error but content will not be written.
+DFU bootloader itself. "fujprog" will early segfault, "esp32ecp5" will stop after first block verify, bootloader will upload data without error but content will not be written.